 What is Multi-Cloud Strategy?

 Multicloud strategy is a combination of two or more cloud-computing services.
 When a company or business uses cloud services from different cloud vendors, they’re using a multi-cloud system.
 This system can be a set of all private, all public, or a combination of private and public clouds.

 It allows the distribution of computing resources among multiple cloud-computing platforms.
 It minimizes the risk for possible downtimes, hence, creating a secure environment for data.
 Moreover, it increases storage capacity and computing power.
 It scales business operations by leveraging the on-demand storage and real-time syncing capabilities, which is today’s business mandate.

-Now they want to expand their marketing budget and have plans for targeting users overseas.
+But what if you want to expand and target users overseas?
 Until now, you’ve had virtual machines and other cloud options but serving a large-scale user base in distant locations requires multiple data centers at various locations.